 - Create new or modify existing courses to integrate sustainability across the curriculum;

-- Use the local environment and community to teach a sense of place;
+- Use their local environment and community to teach a sense of place;

-- Share in Dickinson's service learning, community-based research & living laboratory programs;
+- Connect service learning, community-based research & living laboratory programs to sustainability;

-- Learn how to use the campus and its sustainability programs as teaching resources;
+- Learn how to use their campus and its sustainability programs as teaching resources;

-- Explore transdisciplinary connections to other faculty and programs; and
+- Explore transdisciplinary connections to other faculty and programs within their institution and beyond;

 - Share resources for developing and enhancing sustainability content in courses.